vitistack/common/README.md

 ### Options

 - Level: string — one of `debug`, `info`, `warn` (or `warning`), `error`, `dpanic`, `panic`, `fatal` (default: `info`).
 - JSON: bool — switch to JSON encoder (no ANSI colors).
+Default: true.
 - AddCaller: bool — include short caller information.
 - DisableStacktrace: bool — turn off auto stack traces at Error+.
 - ColorizeLine: bool — when using console encoder, colorize the entire line by level.
+- UnescapeMultiline: bool — when using console text mode, turn escaped '\n' inside msg="..." into real multi-line output (costs a tiny bit of CPU).
+Default: false.

 ### Use with controller-runtime (Kubebuilder)